- 1 package (18-1/2 ounces) white cake mix with pudding

 - 1/2 cup chopped pecans

-- For icing, cream butter in a small bowl.
-Add sugar and milk; beat until icing achieves desired consistency.
-Stir in the blackberries, coconut and pecans.
-Spread icing between layers and over the top and sides of cake.
+- For icing, cream butter in a mixing bowl.
+Add sugar and milk; beat until desired consistency is reached.
+Stir in blackberries, coconut and pecans.
+Frost tops of two layers; stack on serving plate with plain layer on top.
+Frost top and sides of cake.
 Yield: 12-16 servings.

 "Yum! this is so good, you can really taste the the pecans & blackberries even after it is baked."